RobertWMorgan/Projectone/README.md

 [Link to project](https://robertwmorgan.github.io/Projectone/)

-Bug Catastrophe is a game that is based on space invaders.
+Bug Catastrophe is a game that is based on Space Invaders.
 You have to shoot all the enemies that are moving side to side on the screen without getting hit to win.
 The project took a full week to make and is my first ever project.

 ### Project Brief

+Timeframe: 1 week
+Team size: Solo

 The project was to create a grid-based game within a week using HTML, CSS and JavaScript.
 We were able to pick from a variety of games such as tetris or minesweeper, etc. I chose to create Space Invaders as I enjoyed playing the game growing up and I thought it would help me practice timings in JS.

 Space Invaders is a game with 3 buttons, space to shoot and left & right arrows to move.
 The enemies would go left to right until they reached the edge then go down one whilst shooting at the player.
 The enemies would win once they either shot the player and eliminated all their lives or reached the very bottom of the screen.

 ### Technologies Used